Jason Xiao is a fan of UFC and writes articles about the champs.

 Anderson Silva is a famous example of a fighter who was never the same after a terrible leg snap.
 After coming back from the injury, he won only one fight out of his next seven fights.
 He technically had a win over Nick Diaz, but that was later ruled a no contest due to a failed drug test.

-2021 has been an interesting year for the UFC.
+The year 2021 has been interesting for the UFC.
 After several big PPV cards, I can say I have witnessed an adequate amount of jaw-clinching injuries for the year.
 Here are four of my most memorable injuries this year.

 Whenever Tony Ferguson is fighting, I expect two things: elbows and no tapping.
 Ferguson's fight with Beneil Dariush may not have displayed much of his elbow arsenal, but he did not tap to that leg lock.